 Gentle Wrist Rolls for Flexibility

-Regular wrist rolls significantly enhance flexibility, prevent stiffness, and promote a more elegant flow in dance movements; wrist feel is essential for achieving fluidity in ballet hands.
+Regular wrist rolls significantly enhance flexibility, prevent stiffness, and promote a more fluid flow in dance movements; wrist feel is essential for achieving fluidity in ballet.

 Cultural Influences on Hand Movements